 We all spend a lot of time on our feet, in shoes, so understanding what constitutes healthy footwear is absolutely crucial for building and maintaining optimal foot, toe, and joint health.
-Indeed, the health of your feet has profound implications on your entire body and life.
+Indeed, the health of your feet has profound implications on your entire body and your quality of life.
 But what are the key differences between a truly foot-healthy shoe and the industry standard?
 Quite a bit, as it turns out.

 Conventional Footwear Flaws

 A foot-healthy shoe is also devoid of “motion control technology,” or anything that attempts to “improve upon” or “control” the already inherently brilliant design of the human foot.
 Da Vinci said it best:

-Letting Your Foot Function as Nature Intended
+Let Your Foot Function as Nature Intended

-A good shoe allows your foot to function as nature intended (i.e., like a bare foot inside your shoe).
-Foot health-positive shoes help reduce your likelihood of foot and ankle injuries, eliminate pain in your lower extremities, and allow you to get the most out of your years (especially your later years, where maintaining mobility—and independence—becomes an even greater consideration).
+A good shoe allows your foot to function as nature intended (i.e., like a healthy bare foot inside your shoe).
+Foot-health-positive shoes help reduce your likelihood of foot and ankle injuries, eliminate pain in your lower extremities, and allow you to get the most out of your athletic activities.
+They also help you build legitimate foot strength and provide real stability for your feet and body.
+This is especially important for older individuals for whom maintaining mobility—and independence—becomes an even greater consideration.